ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Right-to-left User Interfaces.rst

 This default locale-based alignment can be overridden by setting the ``horizontalAlignment`` property for the text element, or by enabling layout mirroring using the
-`LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ attached
+:ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>` attached property,
-property, which causes any explicit left and right horizontal alignments to be mirrored.
+which causes any explicit left and right horizontal alignments to be mirrored.
 Note that when
-`LayoutMirroring </sdk/apps/qml/QtQuick/LayoutMirroring/>`__ is set, the ``horizontalAlignment`` property value remains unchanged; the effective alignment of the text element that takes the mirroring into account can be read from the ``effectiveHorizontalAlignment`` property.
+:ref:`LayoutMirroring <sdk_qtquick_layoutmirroring>` is set, the
+``horizontalAlignment`` property value remains unchanged; the effective alignment of the text element that takes the mirroring into account can be read from the ``effectiveHorizontalAlignment`` property.